Infinite-Impact-Insights/kig.re/_posts/2017-05-12-how-to-use-cmake-with-clion-googletest-and-your-code.md

 # GoogleTest

 Next on our agenda is the fantastic testing library from Google — `googletest`.
+But I'll save it for next time!